Ahrigatto7/P_df/README.md

 # PDF Chatbot with Custom Data 📄

 An interactive AI chatbot for querying and discussing the contents of PDF documents using Streamlit and AI language models.
+The application runs entirely with Streamlit and does not require a separate FastAPI server.

 #
 ## About the Project 🌟